 When you’re experiencing a health emergency, the last thing you want to do is wait.
 Emergency medicine is about three things: compassion, skilled care and speed.
 Henderson County Community Hospital knows the importance of prompt service, especially in the emergency room.
 For this reason, the hospital is committed to a 30-minute ER service pledge to offer patients quality care and to provide that care as efficiently and quickly as possible.
 To learn more, visit http://www.hendersoncchospital.com.

 Are you or anyone you know opening a small business?
 Small business counseling is available at the Henderson County Chamber of Commerce through the Tennessee Small Business Development Center, (JSCC.)
 This is an additional service of your chamber.
-Ron Acree and Joel Newman are in the area on the third Wednesday of each month at 9 a.m. to answer questions and assist you with your small business needs.
 This service is absolutely free and confidential.
-Please email the chamber at @email@example.com or call 731-968-2126 to set up an appointment.
+Please email the chamber at @firstname.lastname@example.org or call 731-968-2126 to set up an appointment.
 To learn more, visit tsbdc.org.

 Henderson County is filled with places for you and your family to explore, play and relax.
 You may enjoy 48,000 acres of scenic woodlands with 40-mile hiking trails, 1,035 miles of active waters for swimming, canoeing, paddle boating, fishing and waterskiing, 100 miles of shoreline and countless outdoor amenities.